peacfuljoh/predictive-analytics-ytvideos/README.md

 ## API

 The (internal) API is implemented with FastAPI.
+This accomplishes several things:
+- Modularity/security: The API hides all database transactions from other microservices, i.e. the only way to interact with the MySQL and MongoDB stores is through API calls (REST or websocket).
+This means that only the API server needs to have db credentials.
+This isolates and secures the data.
+- All db transactions are implemented in one go-to interface (raw data, features, models, etc.).
+- New db-transaction endpoints are easy to develop and add.

-On the host machine, REST endpoints are browsed via the Swagger docs at `http://<HOST>:<PORT>/docs`.
+You can browse REST endpoints on the server via the Swagger docs at `http://<HOST>:<PORT>/docs`.
 This will not, however, show spec info for websocket endpoints.

 For more on FastAPI documentation, see https://www.linode.com/docs/guides/documenting-a-fastapi-app-with-openapi/.